GelidusResearch/device.docs/gdo.guides/RATGDO-Homekit-Setup-Guide.md

 The repo contains the same code as the upstream RATGDO32 Homekit Repo with the exception of hardware pin mappings and device identity labels.
 You can also order the GRGDO1 with the HomeKit firmware preloaded.

 Note: The firmware is currently in early release.
-Changes should be expected and we recommend a USB to UART adapter for direct access to the GRGDO programming header.
-We are currently designing a USB-C interface model as well for convenience.
+Changes should be expected and we recommend a USB to UART adapter for direct access to the GRGDO1 v1 model.
+***The GRGDO1 v2 model includes a USB-C port for flashing.***

 **Important information:**